zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	/**
 	 * Constructor.
 	 * @param GPhpThreadCriticalSection|null $criticalSection Instance of the critical section that is going to be associated with the created thread.
 Variable with null value is also valid.
+REFERENCE type.
 	 */
 	public function __construct(&$criticalSection) {// {{{
 		$this->uniqueId = GPhpThread::$seed++;